 The school is one of the theme schools for the district of New Brunswick.
-The school integrates the arts into the established district curriculum providing opportunities for students to participate in Math, Language Arts and other academic activities through the arts.
+Our school integrates the arts into the established district curriculum providing opportunities for students to participate in Math, Language Arts and other academic activities through the arts.
 Teachers and staff participate in professional development activities that support teachers in both integrating the arts into instruction and also in providing students with rigorous, and challenging activities that include high level tasks that promote student achievement.

-Students in the school benefit from access to state of the art technology including access to Chromebooks for students in grades 3 through 6, five laptop computers in classrooms for students in Kindergarten through grade 2.
+Students in the school benefit from access to state of the art technology including access to Chromebooks for students in grades 3 through 8, iPads in classrooms for students in Kindergarten through grade 2.
 Teachers utilize the Google platform to provide students with opportunities to interact with instructors and their peers through the Google Applications for Education (GAFE) tools.
 Teachers can create collaborative activities for students to demonstrate their learning.
 Through the GAFE tools teachers are able to reduce the amount of paper used in the classroom as many learning activities can be completed online allowing teachers to provide instant feedback to students.

 Classroom teachers focus on providing students with engaging, high level tasks that promote the development of independent thinking and reasoning skills in Math.
 Teachers seek to support students in developing fluency with numbers and mathematical operations.